Stylists use their fashion knowledge to create appealing displays and outfits, accentuating the brand they work for and delivering a visual message

 Work experience

-Competition for styling opportunities is fierce so relevant experience is essential.
-Many employers will require at least one- or two-years' experience in a retail or studio environment.
-Experience of styling products, merchandise and interiors at fashion shoots or personal styling is highly desirable.
-This experience could be gained during placements and internships, or through a part or full-time job.
+Competition for styling opportunities is fierce, so relevant experience is essential.
+Many employers will require at least one or two years' experience in a retail or studio environment.
+Experience of styling products, merchandise and interiors at fashion shoots or personal styling is highly desirable and could be gained during placements and internships or through a part or full-time job.

 Get involved with student magazines, fashion shoots and films and start your own style blog.
-Building a strong network is important as stylists will need to contact public relations agents and brand showrooms to lend them clothes, products or accessories for a shoot.
-Employers will be keen to see examples of your work via a portfolio, uploaded images, or website.
+Building a strong network is important, as stylists often need to contact PR agents and brand showrooms to borrow clothes or products for a shoot.
+Employers will want to see a portfolio, which could include uploaded images or a personal website.

-Internships provide you with valuable experience, networking opportunities and possibly offers of employment.
-The fashion industry used to be renowned for offering unpaid internships, but this has changed dramatically in recent years and unpaid opportunities are now unusual.
-Most interns are being paid at least the National Minimum Wage.
-Most internships last between one and three months, although some can last between six months to a year.
+Internships provide valuable experience, networking opportunities and sometimes lead to job offers.
+The fashion industry used to rely heavily on unpaid internships, but this has changed dramatically, and unpaid roles are now rare.
+Most interns are now paid at least the National Minimum Wage.

 Employers